PiotrHic/Microservices-Law-Office/README.md

 ## Short Description
-I create a JPA Spring Boot Application, to use in real project certain knownledge:
+I create a JPA Spring Boot Application, to use in real project certain knowledge:

 -Spring Boot Architecture (Layers)